 Communication and Language

 Physical Development is another one of our Prime Areas in Reception and is broken down into; Gross motor skills and Fine motor.
 By developing our physical skills we can: run, jump, cycle and climb, hold a pencil, form super cursive letters, use tweezers, safely hold scissors and keep ourselves safe when using an oven.
 We develop our physical skills both inside and outside the classroom.
 We love exploring new ways to challenge our development, and build our control and co-ordination.
 We are encouraged to understand the importance of physical activity and how to make healthy choices.

 Personal, Social and Emotional Development

 Literacy is one of the Specific Areas in Reception.
 It is developed through focused, small group sessions and our continuous provision and is embedded in everything we do.
-We are encouraged to write, read and explore as part of our child centred learning and have continual access to reading materials and writing equipment, both indoor and out, to ignite and inspire our interests.
+We are encouraged to write, read, comprehend and explore as part of our child centred learning and have continual access to reading materials and writing equipment, both indoor and out, to ignite and inspire our interests.
 Our Literacy focus is text driven and closely linked to our phonics provision, where we follow the Letters and Sounds scheme.
 We learn how to link sounds to letters as we begin our reading and writing journey.

 Mathematics is another one of the specific areas in Reception and is part of our everyday child centred approach.
-We are supported and provided with a range of opportunities, as a whole class, in small groups and independently, to explore: counting, understanding and use of numbers, calculating simple addition and subtraction problems, and we are given the vocabulary to describe shapes, space and measure.
+We are supported and provided with a range of opportunities, as a whole class, in small groups and independently, to explore: counting, understanding and use of numbers, calculating simple addition and subtraction problems, and we are given the time and opportunities to explore to understand numerical patterns.

 Understanding of the World